pr2tools/pr2tools.github.io/README.md

 # pr2tools.github.io

-## Server and Modified Platform Racing 2 Client for playing while PR2-servers are offline
+## Platform Racing 2 - Server and custom client to play original PR2 locally

 Here is a simple solution to play the original Platform Racing 2.
 It runs locally and allows to play PR2.